<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1407743532852703&amp;ev=PageView&amp;noscript=1">

 Special Awards

-Audience Award: chosen by audience vote
+Audience Award: Chosen by audience vote

 Best Original Arrangement of a Native Song